100 Sights in Dusseldorf, Germany (with Map and Images)

 The Catholic parish church of St. Antonius in the Düsseldorf district of Friedrichstadt was built in the neo-Romanesque style between 1905 and 1909 according to plans by the architects Wilhelm and Paul Sültenfuß.
 It belongs to the pastoral care area of Unter- and Oberbilk, Friedrichstadt and Eller-West in the Düsseldorf city deanery of the Archdiocese of Cologne.

-The Roman Catholic Church of St. Bruno is located on Kalkumer Straße 58 in the west of the Düsseldorf district of Unterrath.
-Her patronal feast is subordinate to Saint Bruno, who was born in Cologne, the founder of the Order of Carthus, who had a monastery in nearby Lichtenbroich until 1964.
-The church was the center of the Roman Catholic parish of St. Bruno until 1998.
+The Roman Catholic Church of St. Bruno is located at Kalkumer Straße 58 in the west of the Düsseldorf district of Unterrath.
+Their patronage is subordinate to Saint Bruno, who was born in Cologne, the founder of the Carthusian Order, who maintained a monastery in nearby Lichtenbroich until 1964.
+Until 1998, the church was the centre of the Roman Catholic parish of St. Bruno.

 The Florapark is one of the smaller parks in the state capital of Düsseldorf.
 Its total area is 3 hectares.
 It is located in the old south of the city, today in the south of the city center in the district of Unterbilk, not far from Friedrichstadt and Bilk.